-Prior to his career in financial services, Mr. Ruther served three years as an infantryman on active duty with the United States Army at Ft.
-Benning Georgia, Ft.
-Stewart Georgia and Camp Casey South Korea.
+Prior to his career in financial services, Mr. Ruther served three years as an infantryman on active duty with the United States Army at Fort Benning in Georgia, Fort Stewart in Georgia, and Camp Casey in South Korea.

 Mr. Ruther earned his Master’s Degree in Finance at Johns Hopkins University and his Bachelor’s Degree in Finance from Kent State University.
 Mr. Ruther has earned the Certified Investment Management Analyst (CIMA®) designation and the Certified Financial Planner™ (CFP®) designation.
 He also completed the Graduate Certificate Program in Investments from the Johns Hopkins University.

-Originally from Ohio, Mr. Ruther resides in Rockville Maryland with his wife and two children.
+Originally from Ohio, Mr. Ruther resides in Rockville, MD, with his wife and two children.
 He enjoys fitness and carpentry along with spending time with his family.

 Anthony is a pioneer in the field of digital media and online advocacy.
 A former journalist and press secretary, Anthony is the first new media professional elected to the prestigious National Press Club’s Board of Governors.
 He founded the club’s popular “Get It Online” digital media series, which has hosted luminaries from USA Today, NASA and the White House to discuss media trends with the national opinion leaders and influencers.
 Starting from a deep belief that the future is bright and people come before technology, Anthony co-founded the digital innovation agency Social Driver with his husband Thomas in 2009.
-Social Driver has since been named the 7th fastest growing agency in the United States by The Agency 100.
+Social Driver has since been named the seventh fastest-growing agency in the United States by The Agency 100.
 As Chief Strategy Officer, Anthony has sparked innovative campaigns for a portfolio of industry-leading clients.
 Anthony earned his MBA from the George Washington University School of Business, where he now teaches as an adjunct lecturer.